nlewis84/kata-1-roman-numerals/README.md

 This template is already configured to work with both `jest` and `vitest` so feel free to pick your favorite and start testing.

+## Solution

+Run `chmod +x src/features/roman-numerals.js` to make the file executable.

+`yarn jest` will test with all of my test cases

+`node src/features/roman-numerals.js` will run the CLI with a spiffy ASCII art title.
+You can use this to test your own cases.

 ## Available Scripts

 In the project directory, you can run: